rg-3/screenshot.js/README.md

 * Add a settings page that allows the user configure the extension.
   (The two options that can be configured are described below).

-* Add the option to select the number of screenshots to stored temporary browser memory (defaults to 8).
+* Add the option to select the number of screenshots to store in temporary browser memory (defaults to 8).

 * Add the option to capture a video at its natural size or at its